-We look at your income from 2 years ago.
+We look at your income and your partner's, if you have one, from 2 years ago.
 We call this the reference year.
 We obtain the details of your income from the tax authorities (Belastingdienst).
 If you file tax returns, we consider your aggregate income.
 Otherwise, we use the taxable salary shown on your annual tax assessment(s).
 In some cases you may have to provide us with details of your income yourself – for example, if you earn money abroad.

 If your income has fallen since the reference year, you can ask us to look at a more recent year.
 We call this changing the reference year.